Domestic Battery Charge in Las Vegas: What is Domestic Battery 1st Offense?

 Las Vegas Domestic Battery Defense Attorney

 These charges can also affect your personal and professional life, especially if you are faced with incarceration in a county jail, city jail, or state prison.
-If you have been arrested for domestic violence in Las Vegas, it is crucial that you contact Joel Mann right away.
+If you have been arrested for domestic violence in Las Vegas, it is crucial that you contact domestic violence attorney Joel Mann right away.
 As an expert in Nevada law, he can help defend your case in court.

 What Does Domestic Battery Mean?